RiccardoScott1/talktomycrawl/article.md

 - OpenAi account and API key

+# ---- COMMENT: i restructured this bit ----

 ### Supabase init
-The SQL script below sets up the foundational schema for using Supabase as a vector database to support RAG.
+We start with a SQL file that sets up the foundational schema for using Supabase as a vector database to support RAG.
-First, it enables the `pgvector` extension, which allows for storing and querying high-dimensional vectors—essential for working with embeddings from language models.
-It then creates two tables: `crawled_pages`, which stores raw and processed data from web crawls (including HTML, markdown, and metadata), and `documents`, which holds the actual vectorized content used for semantic search, along with metadata and embeddings of dimension 768.
-We set the dimension to 768 because we will be using the [nomic-embed-text](https://ollama.com/library/nomic-embed-text) model for creating our embeddings.
+First, we enable the `pgvector` extension, which allows for storing and querying high-dimensional vectors—essential for working with embeddings from language models.
+We then create two tables.
+One, `crawled_pages`, which stores raw and processed data from web crawls (including HTML, markdown, and metadata):

-The script also defines a custom SQL function, `match_documents`, which performs a vector similarity search using the `<=>` operator to compute cosine distance between the query embedding and stored document embeddings.
-It supports optional filtering based on JSON metadata and returns the most similar documents sorted by relevance.
-This function enables efficient retrieval of contextually relevant content for use in our RAG pipeline.

 ```sql
 -- Enable the pgvector extension to work with embedding vectors
 create extension vector;